lxd-nomad/lxd-nomad/docs/getting_started.rst

 You may want to skip this section if you already have a working installation of LXD on your system.

-LXD is available in the repository for Debian or Ubuntu 16.04 and higher:
+The official install method for LXD is via Snap which works on Ubuntu 14.04 and higher and is also available for `other distributions <https://snapcraft.io/docs/installing-snapd>`__.
+To install LXD from a Snap in Ubuntu:

 .. code-block:: console

+  $ sudo apt-get install snapd
-  $ sudo apt-get install lxd
+  $ sudo snap install lxd

-You can now also install LXD from Snap which works on Ubuntu 14.04 and higher.
-Since the LXD PPA has been deprecated, this is now the easiest way to get the latest version of LXD on Ubuntu.
+  $ sudo snap start lxd

 .. note::